 Aligns to one of the two key topic areas, demonstrates engineering understanding, includes a product design

 Thoughtfully describe the effects of the problem and the impact of the solution in a clear and fluid manner

 Overall Presentation: 20% of score

 To enter, students must submit a 60 – 90 second video describing a solution to a home, school, community, or global problem that relates to the two key topic areas: Societal and Environmental Needs.
 Learn more about the two key topic areas by visiting the entry topics page.

 The competition is open to all legal U.S. residents who are students enrolled in 9th - 12th grade at a public, private, parochial, or home school located in one of the fifty United States or the District of Columbia.

 Can students enter as an individual?

-No. This challenge is for teams of 2 – 4 only.
-No individual submissions or groups of over 4 students will be accepted.
+Yes.
+This challenge is open to individuals and teams of 2 – 4.
+No groups of over 4 students will be accepted.

 What is the deadline for submission?

 January 28, 2021